jaetask/xstate-form/README.md

 });
 ```

-The `machine` const is now an `xstate` compliant machine configuratin object that can be passed to `useMachine` or `interpret`.
+The `machine` const is now an `xstate` compliant machine configuration object that can be passed to `useMachine` or `interpret`.
 The various form fields e.g. (`form.text()`) return a state object with default event handling, actions and state transitions.

 Here's an example of the `text` state node.
 _simplified for berevity_